Joachim-barre/jolang/Readme.md

 ## syntax

-current source file are composed of : a number indicating the tape size a number indicating the default value for the numbers on the tape then two sections that starts by .SESSION_NAME:
+current source file are composed of :<br> a number indicating the tape size<br>
+a number indicating the default value for the numbers on the tape<br>
+then two sections that starts by .SESSION_NAME:<br>
-    - TEXT that store the code
+    - TEXT that store the code<br>
-    - DATA that store default value of the first tape entries the TEXT section should only contain instruction symbols or whitespace any line begining by a # is ignored the DATA section contain one number per line
+    - DATA that store default value of the first tape entries<br>
+the TEXT section should only contain instruction symbols or whitespace<br>
+any line begining by a # is ignored<br>
+the DATA section contain one number per line<br>

 like so :
 ```